Procedures

 Documentary shorts, features, and series:

-- The added value of the project from many standpoints of ideas and of cinematic style, but from other standpoints as well.
-The originality and uniqueness of the project in giving expression to the multiculturalism of Israeli society.
+- The added value of the project in its ideas and cinematic style, the originality and uniqueness of the subject proposed in giving expression to the multi-culturalism of Israeli society.

 - The degree of the submitter’s involvement in the project, and the submitter’s commitment to telling the proposed story, as expressed in the statement of intent.